Transition seamlessly from trail running to scrambling and ascents with Arc’teryx’s first foray into the trail running footwear market.

 During normal trail running, the shoe would support and cushion the entire footprint, but for sudden vertical ascents and scrambles, the laces can be adjusted to provide greater support and “pull” the runner onto the balls of her or his feet.

 The Norvan has a 9mm drop (26mm – 17mm) – slightly lower than a traditional running shoe – to encourage a mid-foot strike.
 Vibram soles transition to rubber on the forefoot for traction on slick rocks and scrambling in steep terrain, a nod to the brand’s vertically-inclined DNA.

 Both the Norvan VT and VT GTX weigh around 11 ounces, with the GORE-TEX model coming in just a smidge heavier.
-Both men’s and women’s models will be available Spring 2017.
+Both men’s and women’s models are available now.